vmware-archive/AndroidIntelliJStarter/README.txt

 - git rm --cached submodules/robolectric
 - rm -rf submodules
 - See "Robolectric" above, but use your own robolectric repository git uri.

+# Roboguice
+This project is set up by default to use Roboguice for dependency injection.
+See MySampleApplication.ApplicationModule and SampleRoboguiceTestRunner.TestApplicationModule for injection configuration.
+See StarterActivityWithRoboguiceTest for an example of injection usage.

+To remove Roboguice injection:
+- Delete MySampleApplication and remove references
+- Delete SampleRoboguiceTestRunner and remove references
+- Delete guice* and roboguice* jars in libs/main and libs-src/
+- Remove all uses of @Inject, @InjectView, etc.
+- Remove reference to MySampleApplication from AndroidManifest